braincharter/vasculature/README.md

 ## Template

-The initial release of the arterial and vascular template (based on time-of-flight and susceptibility weighted imaging) are available to download in the '/template' folder. template are in their early stage and will be updated regularly.
+The initial release of the arterial and vascular template (based on 41 healthy time-of-flight and susceptibility weighted imaging) are available to download in the '/Template_MNI_2018' folder. template are in their early stage and will be updated regularly (details to follow).

-(Descrition and instructions to follow)
+The folders contains, for SWI and ToF:
+- mean_data_VED.nii.gz: The output of the extraction itself, unthresholded, averaged across all subjects
+- mean_data_VED_thresh.nii.gz: The output of the extraction itself, thresholded, averaged across all subjects
+- CAT_data_VED.nii.gz: The output of the extraction itself, unthresholded, where all subjects are concatenated in a 4D file
+- CAT_data_VED_thresh.nii.gz: The output of the extraction itself, thresholded, where all subjects are concatenated in a 4D file

 ## Installation